-- Supplying a list of the HOA's current fees chargeable upon sale of a home in the community; and ( section 4 )
+- A list of the HOA's current fees chargeable upon sale of a home in the community; and ( section 4 )

-If access to association records required to be provided within 30 calendar days after a request was submitted by certified mail is withheld beyond that period, penalizing the HOA $50 per day for not providing them (section 14).
+If access to the association records described above are not provided within 30 calendar days after a request was submitted by certified mail, the HOA is liable for a penalty of $50 per day for not providing them (section 4).

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)